Mental Health and Wellbeing

 We all know how challenging these difficult times can be.
 Below you will find a range of websites we have put together that can be a port of call for support.
 The most important message we can share at Halley with you is if you need help please ask all the staff at Halley are here to support you, your child and families.

-Anxiety can occur from many reasons and they can be quite complex, but our School therapist, Rosie Hayes has shared some strategies and resources to support you help your child
+Anxiety can occur from many reasons and they can be quite complex, but our school therapist has shared some strategies and resources to support you help your child:

 How can I support my child with anxiety?

 Acknowledge the difficult experience and offer comfort, help your child feel safe and grounded.